How To Care For A 3 Month Old Baby?

 - Some Final Tips About How To Care For A 3 Month Old Baby

 You’ve reached that milestone so fast, but you my be wondering how to care for a 3 month old baby?
-Your newborn is growing up, and at three months you should be noticing some developmental changes already.
+Your newborn is growing up, and at three months you should be noticing some baby development changes already.
 You’re surely an expert at changing nappies and feeding by now, but you probably have some questions about the next stage.
 Put simply, how to care for a 3 month old baby?
-In this post we aim to help you recognise those baby milestones and care for your baby.
+In this post we aim to help you recognize those baby milestones and care for your baby.

-Baby’s Development & Milestones
+Baby Development & Milestones

 Baby’s weight and size:

 At 3 months your baby should be visibly bigger than at birth.
 The average weight of a 3 month old should be between 5 – 6kg’s.
 Remember this is an average, and all babies develop differently and boys will be slightly bigger than girls.
 If your baby weighs slightly more or less than this guideline don’t worry, as long as you can see that your baby has grown it’s OK.

 The good news is at 3 months your baby should now be sleeping for a longer, unbroken period.
 Yeah!
 5-6 hours should be normal by this age which means more sleep for you!
 If your baby does wake in the middle of the night wait a little before rushing to feed them as they may fall asleep again in their own time.
 You don’t need to fuss too much; you don’t want your baby to develop an early age dependency on you to fall asleep.

 At 3 months old you will notice that your baby is becoming more expressive.
 Crying should no longer be the primary way of communicating.
 They should be more aware and curious about their surroundings, and they should be starting to make cooing or simple noises.
 Talk to your baby, make silly sounds or play ‘peek-a-boo’ to encourage this.
 Hearing your voice will reassure your baby.